Excursions and discovery

 CLOSE TO BELO

-There is a beach on the seaside (water at 22 à 33° C depending on the season), with crystal clear waters from the Mozambique canal , which is reachable very close to the hotel, with a natural kind of swimming pool with sand floor, protected from waves by a bar of polished rocks, therefore very convenient for children.
+The beach on the seaside (water at 22 à 33° C depending on the season), with crystal clear waters from the Mozambique Channel, is just in front of the hotel, and a bar of polished rocks is creating a natural pool, with sand floor, very convenient to swim or bathe, even for young children.

 At a few meters, dhows anchor for a stay at the village where they have been built.